apjv05/LeetCode/Problems/Trees/README.md

 - Base Case: What happens when you reach a null node?
 (Often return 0, true, false, or an empty list)
 - Recursive Step
     - Process the current node
-    - Make recursive calls to node.left and node.right
+    - Make recursive calls to node->left and node->right
     - Combine or use the results from the recursive calls to solve for the current node
 - Implicit Stack: The call stack handles the "backtracking."